awslabs/aws-encryption-sdk-specification/framework/aws-kms/aws-kms-hierarchical-keyring.md

 - [Branch Key(s)](../structures.md#branch-key): Data keys that are reused to derive unique data keys for envelope encryption.
   For security considerations on when to rotate the branch key, refer to [Appendix B](#appendix-b-security-considerations-for-branch-key-rotation).
+- [Key Store](../branch-key-store.md): a resource responsible for managing and protecting branch keys in DDB.
 - [UUID](https://www.ietf.org/rfc/rfc4122.txt): a universally unique identifier that can be represented as a byte sequence or a string.

 ### Conventions used in this document